luxonis/depthai-docs-website/new_system/source/pages/faq.rst

       0.000008,   -0.000010,    1.000000,

-Current (as of April 2020) DepthAI boards with on-board stereo cameras (`BW1097 <https://docs.luxonis.com/products/bw1097/>`_ and `BW1098OBC <https://docs.luxonis.com/products/bw1098obc/>`_ ship calibration and board parameters pre-programmed into DepthAI's onboard eeprom.
+Current (as of April 2020) DepthAI boards with on-board stereo cameras (:ref:`BW1097 <BW1097 - RaspberryPi Compute Module>` and :ref:`BW1098OBC <BW1098OBC - USB3 with Onboard Cameras>` ship calibration and board parameters pre-programmed into DepthAI's onboard eeprom.

 What is the Field of View of DepthAI and megaAI?
 ################################################